 Back in 2012 I had a heart attack which knocked me for six, physically and mentally but then I heard about walking football in Wrexham near to where I lived which gave me the incentive to get back to fitness and enjoy at the same time.

 Since then I moved to Market Drayton and literally kicked it off here as well, being with it from the start I have seen guys improve in all sorts of ways ranging from fitness to balance and better footballers with lots more confidence, on a personal side my fitness has improved so much.
 I no longer need to take blood pressure tablets.

 I hope this helps towards understanding that walking football really does change your quality of life.

-Admin & Player
+Chair & Player

 ‘Newly retired, I moved to Market Drayton two and a half years ago from Suffolk.
 So being new to the area and having no contacts, I searched around for activities and pastimes in which to get involved.